eth-protocol-fellows/cohort-five/projects/grandine-windows-support.md

     Codes, tests and CI pipeline fixing for Windows might involve overcoming challenges related to the understanding with current code base and platform or code specific issues.
 This step may be complex or simple, depending on the actual code that needs to be modified and the experience of the person doing it.

+- Support other unimplemented systems or architectures:

+   The support to other unimplemented systems or architectures may be hard to add because of barriers to accessing these environments.

 ## Goal of the project

 By the end of EPF-5, success for this project will be defined by:

-The goal of this project is to successfully build Grandine on Windows and enable a CI pipeline for testing and release building.
+The goal of this project is to successfully build Grandine on Windows at least and enable a CI pipeline for testing and release building.

 ## Collaborators